gordonnl/firebase-stripe/README.md

 To test this integration:
  - Create a Firebase Project using the [Firebase Developer Console](https://console.firebase.google.com)
  - Enable billing on your project by switching to the Blaze or Flame plan.
 See [pricing](https://firebase.google.com/pricing/) for more details.
-This is required to be able to do requests to non-Google services.
+This is required to allow requests to non-Google services within the Function.
- - Install [Firebase CLI Tools](https://github.com/firebase/firebase-tools) if you have not already and log in with `firebase login`.
+ - Install [Firebase CLI Tools](https://github.com/firebase/firebase-tools) if you have not already, and log in with `firebase login`.
  - Configure this sample to use your project using `firebase use --add` and select your project.
- - Install dependencies locally by running: `cd functions; npm install; cd -`
+ - Install dependencies locally by running: `cd functions; npm i; cd -`
  - [Add your Stripe API Secret Key](https://dashboard.stripe.com/account/apikeys) to firebase config:
      ```bash
      firebase functions:config:set stripe.token=<YOUR STRIPE SECRET KEY>